mikeyhodl/implementation-guides/api-guide/api-guide-kyx.md

 #### Request Headers

-The following fields are required in the header section of your Request
+The following fields are required in the header section of your request

 `Accept: application/json`
 `Content-Type: multipart/form-data`